Meissen, How to Spend a Day in the Porcelain City of Germany

 I took the Panorama Elevator down to the parking lot and drove toward the Meissen factory about two kilometres away.
 There I joined a workshop tour and looked around the porcelain exhibition.

-The workshop tour
+The porcelain workshop tour

 The porcelain museum